DollarDojo/.github/profile/README.md

 If you are not a developer, coder, programmer.. there are a number of projects and things we would love for you to contribute to.
 Let us know!
 We are working on a Developer guide.

 We are actively looking for active contributors and participation to this group and it's metadata.
-If you would like to see the things we need help with, please see TODO.md and also the [Issues] tab and the Project board on this repository as well as the one at [Wesbsite Repository](https://www.github.com/taotnpwaft/website/)
+If you would like to see the things we need help with, please see TODO.md and also the [Issues] tab and the Project board on this repository.

 We would like to encourage you to participate in making this one of the best social media based tech groups there is.